rahulkhare2088-ets/EireneTechSociety/Usecase&Audience.md

     CrewAI is highly recommended for supply chain use cases because it mirrors human organizational structures.

-    Why it fits: You can define a "Crew" where one agent is a "Logistics Auditor" (to catch the delivery date error in your XML) and another is a "Warehouse Manager".
+    **Why it fits**: You can define a "Crew" where one agent is a "Logistics Auditor" (to catch the delivery date error in your XML) and another is a "Warehouse Manager".

     **Integration**: It is "lean" and works well with asynchronous flows, making it easy to plug into our existing system.